Advaita Vedanta: Philosophy: Reality/truth (Brahman, sat) and the world

 The swan is an important motif in Advaita.
-The white colour of swan symbolises Sattva guṇa & the ability to discern Satya (Real, Eternal) from Mithya (Unreal, Changing), just as the mythical swan Paramahamsa discerns milk from water.
+The white colour of swan symbolises Sattva guṇa and the ability to discern Satya (Real, Eternal) from Mithya (Unreal, Changing), just as the mythical swan Paramahamsa discerns milk from water.

 Classical Advaita Vedānta states that all reality and everything in the experienced world has its root in Brahman, which is unchanging intelligent Consciousness.
 To Advaitins, there is no duality between a Creator and the created universe.
 All objects, all experiences, all matter, all consciousness, all awareness are somehow also this one fundamental reality Brahman.
 Yet, the knowing self has various experiences of reality during the waking, dream and dreamless states, and Advaita Vedānta acknowledges and admits that from the empirical perspective there are numerous distinctions.
 Advaita explains this by postulating different levels of reality, and by its theory of errors (anirvacaniya khyati).

 Darśana (view) – central concerns

 The ripple, Jivatman, is non-different from the water, Brahman.

 Vedānta is one of the six classical Hindu darśanas, the Indian traditions of religious philosophy and practice which accept the authority of the Vedas.
 The various schools of Vedanta aim to harmonise the diverging views presented in the Prasthantrayi, the Principal Upanishads, along with the Brahma Sutras and the Bhagavad Gitā, offering an integrated body of textual interpretations and religious practices which aim at the attainment of moksha, release or liberation from transmigratory existence.
 (Note: It is not a philosophy in the western meaning of the word, according to Milne.)